kubernetes-sigs/cluster-api/docs/proposals/20220221-runtime-SDK.md

 mechanism allowing to:

-- Inform admins about Runtime Extension using a deprecated version of a Runtime Hook (e.g. return a well known HTTP header, set a condition on the RuntimeExtensionConfiguration object defined in the following paragraphs, webhook warnings on RuntimeExtensionConfiguration create/update).
+- Inform admins about Runtime Extension using a deprecated version of a Runtime Hook (e.g. return a well known HTTP header, set a condition on the ExtensionConfig object defined in the following paragraphs, webhook warnings on ExtensionConfig create/update).
 - Prevent upgrades to new Cluster API versions that makes configured Runtime Extension not functional due to the expiration of the deprecation period (e.g. implement a preflight check in the `clusterctl upgrade` command or a validation webhook, if possible).